zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/apply/apply.md

 ## Introduction

-Use automatic indexing to partition the candidate table.
+Use automatic indexing to implement the recommended partitioning scheme.

 Estimated Time: 10mins